 |Immigrant male TJ forms a coalition with juvenile male Kahlo|

-Coalitions and alliance formation: Susan Perry and her UCLA graduate students Caitlin De Rango and Kotrina Kajokaite are studying capuchin politics, coalitionary psychology and life histories.
+Coalitions and alliance formation: Susan Perry and her UCLA graduate students Tlaoli Fuentes and Kotrina Kajokaite are studying capuchin politics, coalitionary psychology and life histories.
 Coalitions are such an important part of daily life for capuchins, and alliances are necessary for achieving high reproductive success.
 We are interested in studying how the monkeys communicate their requests for assistance, and how they decide with whom to side in these conflicts.
 We are very grateful to the L.S.B.
 Leakey Foundation and the National Geographic Society for funding this project.

 Inbreeding avoidance: Irene Godoy (a recent UCLA PhD, currently teaching at Radboud University in the Netherlands) conducted her Ph.D. research on the mechanisms by which fathers avoid inbreeding with their reproductive aged daughters and granddaughters, even when they co-reside with them as alpha males.
 Her research was funded by L.S.B.
 Leakey Foundation, NSF, and the Wenner-Gren Foundation.
 She continues to publish papers in this area.
 Her recent papers include:

 Godoy, I., Vigilant, L. & Perry, S. 2016.
 Inbreeding risk, avoidance and costs in a group-living primate, Cebus capucinus.
 Behavioral Ecology and Sociobiology 70:1601–1611, DOI: 10.1007/s00265-016-2168-1

 Godoy, I., Vigilant, L. & Perry, S. 2016.
 Cues to kinship and close relatedness during infancy in white-faced capuchin monkeys, Cebus capucinus.
 Animal Behaviour 116:139-151.